agude/agude.github.io/_books/the_evolutionary_void.md

 chapters are tough to read because, after two books, I had grown attached to Edeard, the hero who never faltered.

-Of course, true to his role as the perfect Hero, Edeard realizes his mistakes and undoes them, living a final, flawless life.
+Of course, true to his role as the perfect hero, Edeard realizes his mistakes and undoes them, living a final, flawless life.

 Outside the void is a little more chaotic, but the various storylines start to